Support

 • Such tracks are encoded as lossy, low quality 128 kbps AAC.
 If possible, these tracks should be upgraded to iTunes Plus (unprotected) tracks.
 An alternative work-around is to burn the affected tracks to a CD-R or CD-RW and re-import as AIFF or Apple Lossless.
 Re-importing in this way removes the DRM copy protection.

-• Disabled tracks (the check box to the left of the track name in list view is unchecked) are automatically skipped, the same as in iTunes.
+• Disabled tracks (the check box to the left of the track name in list view is unchecked) are automatically skipped, the same as the behavior in iTunes.

 • If the media / hard drive holding the track is not available or the track cannot be located (indicated by an exclamation point icon to the left of the track name in list view), it will be skipped, the same as in iTunes.